-Our drug candidates, including our influenza neuraminidase inhibitors, may not gain the market acceptance required for us to be profitable even after they receive approval for sale by the FDA or foreign regulatory agencies.
+Our drug candidates, including our influenza neuraminidase inhibitor, may not gain the market acceptance required for us to be profitable even after they receive approval for sale by the FDA or foreign regulatory agencies.
 Influenza neuraminidase inhibitors are drugs designed to stop the spread of the flu virus in the body.
 The degree of market acceptance of any drug candidates that we or our partners develop will depend on a number of factors, including:

-- · cost-effectiveness of our drug candidates; - their safety and effectiveness relative to alternative treatments, such as existing drugs amantadine and rimantadine, Hoffmann-La Roche's and Glaxo Wellcome's influenza neuraminidase inhibitors; or vaccines for prevention of influenza; - · reimbursement policies of government and third-party payors; and - marketing and distribution support for our drug candidates.
+- cost-effectiveness of our drug candidates; - their safety and effectiveness relative to alternative treatments, such as Hoffmann-La Roche's and Glaxo Wellcome's influenza neuraminidase inhibitors, amantadine, rimantadine, or vaccines for prevention of influenza: - · reimbursement policies of government and third-party payers; and - · marketing and distribution support for our drug candidates.

-Physicians, patients, payors or the medical community in general may not accept or use our drug candidates even after the FDA or foreign regulatory agencies approve the drug candidates.
+Physicians, patients, payers or the medical community in general may not accept or use our drug candidates even after the FDA or foreign regulatory agencies approve the drug candidates.
 If our drug candidates do not achieve significant market acceptance, we will not have enough revenues to become profitable.

-If competitive products from other companies are better than our product candidates, our future revenues might fail to meet expectations ${\sf var}$
+If competitive products from other companies are better than our product candidates, our future revenues might fail to meet expectations